The 10 Very Best Things to Do in Warsaw, Poland

 2 | Visit Warsaw Barbican

 The Warsaw Barbican is a fortified outpost built in the 16th century to protect the city from invasion.
-The Barbican was constructed as a semicircular fortification that surrounded the Old Town, and it was connected to the city walls by a bridge.
+The Barbican was built as a semicircular fortification surrounding the Old Town, and it was connected to the city walls by a bridge.

 It’s a fantastic-looking building and one of Poland’s best-preserved examples of Renaissance military architecture.
-The Barbican has a moat and battlements designed to be a formidable barrier for attackers.
+The Barbican has a moat and battlements that serve as a formidable barrier to attackers.

-You can’t visit Warsaw without exploring the Barbican, and it can be accessed via the Royal Route for picturesque views of the Old Town from its walls.
+You can’t visit Warsaw without exploring the Barbican, which you can reach via the Royal Route for picturesque views of the Old Town from its walls.

 Things to Do in Warsaw 053